Chime right in! (no registration req'd)-----

 A. I'm at the Lassen Community college for gunsmithing and we recently redid our receivers.
 Mine came out beautiful, amazingly well compared to others.
-What I did was heat mine in a furnace with 50/50 charcoal/bone (From Brownells [linked by editor to Brownells website]) mixture to 1333-1375° for one hour then quenched it at around 1340°.
+What I did was heat mine in a furnace with 50/50 charcoal/bone (From Brownells [affil. link by editor]) mixture to 1333-1375° for one hour then quenched it at around 1340°.
 The quench contained nitre salts, pine needles, pine cones (ground up), horse poo, bird poo, bird nest, and my roommates THC loaded urine.
 We also had an air hose hooked up to the bottom of our quench tank so there was water circulation.
 Colors came out spectacular.Charles Bonsavage

 - Susanville, California, USA

 April 27, 2008

 A. The cyanide method produces less than brilliant colors.
 It's what Uberti uses/used on their revolvers.
 Gets the job done but is "blah".
 Charcoal 50/50 is THE way.Tom Sargis